 Eusoh reviews are overwhelmingly positive.
 Satisfied customers praise the easy claims process, good customer service, and value for money.
 Negative reviews cite long wait times for reimbursement.

-Eusoh isn’t an insurance company or broker — it’s a peer-to-peer platform.
+Eusoh isn’t a pet insurance company or broker — it’s a peer-to-peer platform.
 Eusoh doesn’t limit pet parents to a network of veterinary clinics.
 Members can submit an invoice in just a few taps on their smartphone.
-Unlike many insurance companies, Eusoh covers routine care, although it’s unclear from the company’s website which expenses fall into that category.
+Unlike many insurance companies, Eusoh covers routine pet care, although it’s unclear from the company’s website which expenses fall into that category.
 The intuitive member dashboard makes it easy to search for covered procedures and medications.

 Pet parents who aren’t keen on contributing to other people’s vet bills might prefer traditional pet insurance.
 Overall, Eusoh is a one-of-a-kind option worth looking into for pet parents searching for less restrictive coverage.